TEFL Vietnam: Real Teacher Experiences

 Read more of Carly’s stories of teaching around the world on her blog Carly Matthew.

-I work for Apax, Vietnam and I have recently moved to Hanoi after spending 20 months in two smaller
+I work in a language centre in Vietnam I have recently moved to Hanoi after spending 20 months in two smaller

 Advantages and disadvantages of teaching in smaller cities in Vietnam